-Now is the time for the community of Winshill to embrace the future, reverse the social and economic decline in the area, give a clearer vision of how Winshill can contribute to the prosperity for Burton-upon-Trent and build on the strong community foundations and spirit of the Parish.
+Now is the time for the community of Winshill to embrace the future, give a clearer vision of how Winshill can contribute to the prosperity for Burton-upon-Trent and build on the strong community foundations and spirit of the Parish.
+As the ESBCLP_2031 has already set the agenda for the scale and location of future growth the Plan does not attempt to establish local levels of growth or identify specific sites for development and focuses instead on how future development will be managed, whilst protecting local heritage and environmental resources, promoting good design, and supporting local enterprise and services.